paknahad/jsonapi-bundle/README.md

     ```
     bin/console make:api
     ```
-3. You can find the generated "collection" for [postman][5] in the following path and then test the API:
+3. You can find the generated "collections" for [postman][5] and [swagger][6] in the following path and then test the API:
     ```
-    postman/api_collection.json
+    collection/postman.json
+    collection/swagger.yaml
     ```

 ## Features